mriLab-i3M/Tyger_MRIlab/README.md

 Among the inputs for these codes, you must indicate the path to a yml file containing the reconstruction information.
 There are several examples in the path: `RARE_recon/yml_files/`.

+## Testing - PETRA
+Python codes to execute.

+- Tyger recon: `PETRA_recon/run_files/runTyger.py`

+- Local recon: `PETRA_recon/run_files/runPythonscripts_PETRA.py`

+Among the inputs for these codes, you must indicate the path to a yml file containing the reconstruction information.
+There are several examples in the path: `PETRA_recon/yml_files/`.

 ## Testing - Brain
 Here are some examples of use.